dotnet/docs-aspire/docs/components-overview.md

 | [SQL Server Entity Framework Core](database/sql-server-entity-framework-component.md) | [Aspire.Microsoft.EntityFrameworkCore.SqlServer](https://www.nuget.org/packages/Aspire.Microsoft.EntityFrameworkCore.SqlServer) | A library for accessing [SQL Server databases using Entity Framework Core](/ef/core/providers/sql-server/). |
 | [SQL Server](database/sql-server-component.md) | [Aspire.Microsoft.Data.SqlClient](https://www.nuget.org/packages/Aspire.Microsoft.Data.SqlClient) | A library for accessing [SQL Server](/sql/sql-server/) databases. |

+For more information on working with .NET Aspire components in Visual Studio, see [Visual Studio tooling](setup-tooling.md#visual-studio-tooling).

 ## Explore a sample component workflow

 .NET Aspire components streamline the process of consuming popular services and platforms.
-For example, you could use the [.NET Aspire PostgreSQL component](database/postgresql-component.md) to connect to and utilize a PostgreSQL database.
+For example, consider the **.NET Aspire Application**  template.
+With this template, you get the [AppHost](app-host-overview.md) and [ServiceDefaults](service-defaults.md) projects.
+Imagine that you have a need for a Worker Service project to perform some database processing.
+You could use the [.NET Aspire PostgreSQL component](database/postgresql-component.md) to connect to and utilize a PostgreSQL database.
 The database could be hosted on-prem or in a cloud service such as Azure, AWS, or GCP.
 The following steps demonstrate how to integrate this component into your app:

-1. Install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.
+1. In the component consuming (Worker Service) project, install the [Aspire.Npgsql](https://www.nuget.org/packages/Aspire.Npgsql) NuGet package.

     # [.NET CLI](#tab/dotnet-cli)